 3. Focus on What You Are Grateful For

-By focusing on what we are grateful for, it switches our attention in our mind.
-Instead of feeling sorry for ourselves, mad at life, or down, gratitude allows us to focus on unexpected joys in life.
+By focusing on what we are grateful for, it switches our attention.
+Instead of feeling sorry for ourselves or mad at life, gratitude allows us to focus on unexpected joys in life.
 This fills up our energy and increases our motivation.
-We may not have achieved our dreams yet or developed into the person we want to become, but chances are you have made giant strides over the course of your life.
-Being grateful for our progress as well as the little things along the way can help increase intrinsic motivation.
+You may not have achieved your dreams yet or developed into the person you ultimately want to become, but chances are you have made giant strides over the course of your life.
+Being grateful for your progress as well as the little things along the way can help increase intrinsic motivation.

 4. Allow Time for Self-Care

-Find some activity that relaxes you, whether it is watching Netflix, meeting with a friend, or doing yoga and make it a priority.
+Find some activity that relaxes you, whether it is cooking nourishing food for yourself and your family, meeting with a friend, or doing yoga, and make it a priority.
 Every day, take at least 30 minutes to decompress and re-energize yourself.
 Just knowing that you have this time to relax can help influence you to be more motivated to take on the more difficult tasks throughout the day.

 When to Use Extrinsic Motivation

-Parents can also use extrinsic motivation to help influence their children, especially young children, to engage in certain behaviors.
+Parents can also use extrinsic motivation to help influence their children (especially young children) to engage in certain behaviors.
 For example, if a child is potty training, then a parent can offer a reward or praise when the child goes to the bathroom in a toilet.
 Similarly, a parent may create punishment to discourage a child from engaging in a certain behavior.
-For instance a parent may give a child extra chores if the child does not do their homework.
+For instance, a parent may give a child extra chores if they do not do their homework.

 How to Find a Balance Between Intrinsic & Extrinsic Motivation

-Another way to find balance in extrinsic motivation and intrinsic motivation is to find a deeper meaning or purpose in the activity or how that activity connects with your core values or inner calling.
+Find a deeper meaning or purpose in the activity or how that activity connects with your core values or inner calling.
 For example, a person may not particularly enjoy their job, but can find greater meaning in the work because it connects with their core values.
-More specifically, if that person inherently values hard work, discipline, or integrity without any expectation of anything in return or regardless of the activity, then that person can view their work as an opportunity to live their core values such as working hard, developing discipline, serving others, or practicing integrity (in addition to providing income) even if he or she does not enjoy that work.
+More specifically, if that person inherently values hard work, discipline, or integrity without any expectation of anything in return or regardless of the activity, then they can view their work as an opportunity to live their core values even when they don’t enjoy that work.

 One can monitor whether they are using too much extrinsic motivation by looking at where they are placing their attention.
 If your attention is only on the end result or expected outcome of an activity, then that may be a sign you are too extrinsically motivated, leading to potential burn out, lack of enjoyment, or lack of deeper meaning.
 Alternatively, if you find yourself enjoying the activity, finding meaning in the process, or fully engaged in the process, then you are likely finding a good balance of intrinsic and extrinsic motivation